tvm-contest/devex/README.md

 # Requested features

 - [ ] Formatter
-- [x] Show Hovers
+- [x] Show hovers
-- [ ] Help With Function and Method Signatures
+- [ ] Help with function and method signatures
-- [ ] Possible Actions on Errors or Warnings
+- [ ] Possible actions on errors or warnings
-- [ ] Incrementally Format Code as the User Types
+- [ ] Incrementally format code as the user types
 - [ ] Cut out parser, linter and other packages and create new separated